 As we can see in Figure 14.5, the behavior of general-purpose smoothers can be somewhat unpredictable for any given dataset.
 These smoothers also do not provide parameter estimates that have a meaningful interpretation.
 Therefore, whenever possible, it is preferable to fit a curve with a specific functional form that is appropriate for the data and that uses parameters with clear meaning.

 For the fuel-tank data, we need a curve that initially rises linearly but then levels off at a constant value.
-The equation \(y = A - B \exp(-mx)\) may fit that bill.
-It is approximately linear for small \(x\), with \(y \approx A - B + B m x\), it approaches a constant value for large \(x\), \(y \approx A\), and it is strictly increasing for all values of \(x\).
+The function \(y = A - B \exp(-mx)\) may fit that bill.
+Here, \(A\), \(B\), and \(m\) are the constants we adjust to fit the curve to the data.
+The function is approximately linear for small \(x\), with \(y \approx A - B + B m x\), it approaches a constant value for large \(x\), \(y \approx A\), and it is strictly increasing for all values of \(x\).
 Figure 14.6 shows that this equation fits the data at least as well as any of the smoothers we considered previously (Figure 14.5).

 A functional form that is applicable in many different contexts is the simple straight line, \(y = A + mx\).
 Approximately linear relationships between two variables are surprisingly common in real-world datasets.
 For example, in Chapter 12, I discussed the relationship between head length and body mass in blue jays.
 This relationship is approximately linear, for both female and male birds, and drawing linear trend lines on top of the points in a scatter plot helps the reader perceive the trends (Figure 14.7).

-The linear functional form can be useful even if the data points appear to follow a non-linear relationship, if we can identify the non-linear relationship and transform the coordinates such that it becomes linear.
+When the data display a non-linear relationship, we need to guess what an appropriate functional form might be.
+In this case, we can assess the accuracy of our guess by transforming the axes in such a way that a linear relationship emerges.
 To demonstrate this principle, let’s return to the monthly submissions to the preprint server bioRxiv, discussed in Chapter 12.
 If the increase in submissions in each month is proportional to the number of submissions in the previous month, i.e., if submissions grow by a fixed percentage each month, then the resulting curve is exponential.
 This assumption seems to be met for the bioRxiv data, because a curve with exponential form, \(y = A\exp(mx)\), fits the bioRxiv submission data well (Figure 14.8).

 In Figure 14.9, in addition to the actual submission counts, I am also showing the exponential fit from Figure 14.8 and a linear fit to the log-transformed data.
 These two fits are similar but not identical.
 In particular, the slope of the dashed line seems somewhat off.
 The line systematically falls above the individual data points for half the time series.
 This is a common problem with exponential fits: The square deviations from the data points to the fitted curve are so much larger for the largest data values than for the smallest data values that the deviations of the smallest data values contribute little to the overall sum squares that the fit minimizes.
 As a result, the fitted line systematically overshoots or undershoots the smallest data values.
 For this reason, I generally advise to avoid exponential fits and instead use linear fits on log-transformed data.